EIG-Research/EIG-Great-Transfer-Mation/README.md

 <h3>Metro status</h3>

-County metropolitan classifications are derived from the NCHS’ Rural-Urban Continuum Codes for 2023 [link](https://www.ers.usda.gov/data-products/rural-urban-continuum-codes.aspx).
+County metropolitan classifications are derived from the NCHS’ [Rural-Urban Continuum Codes for 2023](https://www.ers.usda.gov/data-products/rural-urban-continuum-codes.aspx).
 The categories used in this report are simplified from the NCHS’s scheme according to the method outlined in the “GEOGRAPHY AND TIME VARS” section below.

 <h3>Old-age population</h3>